Davidson4376/windows-uwp.fr-fr/windows-apps-src/debug-test-perf/test-surface-hub-apps-using-visual-studio.md

 ---
 author: mcleblanc
 ms.assetid: A5320094-DF53-42FC-A6BA-A958F8E9210B
-title: "Tester les applications de Surface Hub à l’aide de VisualStudio"
+title: Test Surface Hub apps using Visual Studio
-description: "Le simulateur de VisualStudio fournit un environnement permettant de concevoir, développer, déboguer et tester des applications UWP, y compris les applications générées pour SurfaceHub."
+description: The Visual Studio simulator provides an environment to design, develop, debug, and test UWP apps, including apps built for Surface Hub.
 translationtype: Human Translation
 ms.sourcegitcommit: 0bf96b70a915d659c754816f4c115f3b3f0a5660
-ms.openlocfilehash: 655dffb5f1948724c894de291e119be1322f6e77
+ms.openlocfilehash: 1939508e8ace2fe3ed9210d6969d1c68843c32a9

 ---

-# Tester les applications de Surface Hub à l’aide de VisualStudio
+# Test Surface Hub apps using Visual Studio
-Le simulateur de Visual Studio fournit un environnement dans lequel vous pouvez concevoir, développer, déboguer et tester des applications de plateforme Windows universelle (UWP), y compris les applications que vous avez conçues pour Microsoft Surface Hub.
-Le simulateur n’utilise pas la même interface utilisateur que Surface Hub, mais il permet de tester l’apparence et le comportement de votre application avec la taille d’écran et la résolution de Surface Hub.
+The Visual Studio simulator provides an environment where you can design, develop, debug, and test Universal Windows Platform (UWP) apps, including apps that you have built for Microsoft Surface Hub.
+The simulator does not use the same user interface as Surface Hub, but it is useful for testing how your app looks and behaves at the Surface Hub's screen size and resolution.

-Pour plus d’informations, voir [Exécuter des applications du Windows Store dans le simulateur](https://msdn.microsoft.com/library/hh441475.aspx).
+For more information, see [Run Windows Store apps in the simulator](https://msdn.microsoft.com/library/hh441475.aspx).

-## Ajouter des résolutions de SurfaceHub au simulateur
+## Add Surface Hub resolutions to the simulator
-Pour ajouter des résolutions de SurfaceHub au simulateur:
+To add Surface Hub resolutions to the simulator:

-1. Créez une configuration pour le Surface Hub 55 pouces en enregistrant le code XML suivant dans un fichier nommé **HardwareConfigurations-SurfaceHub55.xml**.
+1. Create a configuration for the 55" Surface Hub by saving the following XML into a file named **HardwareConfigurations-SurfaceHub55.xml**.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>